210222-reston-java-msa/demos/week3/devops-jenkins-study-guide.md

 5. What is a DevOps pipeline?
 Explain the steps to setting one up

 6. What is a “build”?
 What is the end result of a build?
 What is the build tool you’ve used for Java projects?
+   - * A **build** refers to the process that converts files and other assets under the developers' responsibility into a software product in its final or consumable form.
+The build may include: compiling source files. packaging compiled files into compressed formats (such as jar, zip, war).

 7. What are the Maven lifecycles?
 List the steps in the build lifecycle:
    - The Maven build follows a specific life cycle to deploy and distribute the target project.